celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 ![Multi row share commitment](./assets/multirow.png "Subtree Root based commitments")

-If we can follow these rules, we can always create a commitment to the data that is a subtree root of the data root while only knowing the data in that message.
+If we follow this rule, we can always create a commitment to subtree roots of the data root, that commit to the data.

 In practice this usually means that we end up adding padding between messages (zig-zag hatched share) to ensure that each message is starting at an "aligned power of two".
 Padding consists of shares with the namespace of the message before it, with all zeros for data.